0xJepsen/0xjepsen/README.md

 ### Hello, I'm Waylon

 I’m a computer scientist working part time at Hedera.
-My Research intrests lay at the intersection of mathemtics, computer science, and philosophy.
+My research intrests lay at the intersection of mathemtics, computer science, and philosophy.

 My previous papers have been on the performance of Cyclic codes for error detection, and max-plus algebraic modeling of TCP congestion.